Husky dog licking grass in a field of grass

 • If you suspect your dog is eating grass due to an upset or empty stomach, try feeding your pup small, frequent meals.

 • Bored dogs eat grass!
-When your dog is in your yard alone this summer, give them a safe chew toy to keep their brains engaged and away from the temptation of chewing grass.
+When your dog is in your yard alone this summer, give them a safe dog chew like BetterBone to keep their brains engaged and away from the temptation of chewing grass.

 • Most dogs respond well to affection-motivated training.
 When your dog gets distracted by grass on a walk, call them back and give them lots of praise and pets.
 This way, they will associate leaving grass as a good thing.